Flagsmith/flagsmith-docs/docs/permissions.md

 # Permissions

-Bullet Train provides fine-grained permissions to help larger teams manage access and roles across projects and environments.
+Flagsmith provides fine-grained permissions to help larger teams manage access and roles across projects and environments.

 Permissions are assigned to individual team members or to groups.